UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 automatically structures the output to avoid repeating Industry Groups or Organization Types.

-For Industry, Division and Subdivision (Level 2-4), [`ntee_preview()`](https://urbaninstitute.github.io/nccsdata/reference/ntee_preview.html) accepts placeholder arguments denoted by the letter *x* (case insensitive).
+For Major Group, Division and Subdivision (Level 2-4), [`ntee_preview()`](https://urbaninstitute.github.io/nccsdata/reference/ntee_preview.html) accepts placeholder arguments denoted by the letter *x* (case insensitive).
 For example, *ntee = B2x* will provide a preview for all